Murcul/humans-of-gitstart/docs/how-we-work/6-management.md

 sidebar_position: 6
 ---

-# Management
+# Rethinking Management 🔄

-Management is charged word and we do not like management per se but without it there would be chaos.
-We intertwine our management and leadership (for as long as we can)
+At GitStart, the term "management" is nuanced.
+While we're cautious of traditional management structures, we recognize their necessity to prevent disorder.
+Our approach blends management with leadership, focusing on empowerment and support.

-## What does a manager/lead at GitStart do?
+## The GitStart Manager's Role
-A manager at GitStart-  has a short list of responsibilities:
+Managers at GitStart play a crucial role with a streamlined set of responsibilities:

-- Setting the right context for your direct reports to do their jobs
+- **Provide Context:** Ensure team members have the necessary background to excel in their roles.
-- Making sure your direct reports are happy and productive
+- **Foster Happiness and Productivity:** Create an environment where direct reports feel content and engaged.
-- Acting as the hiring manager for new roles in your team
+- **Lead Hiring Efforts:** Act as the point person for recruiting new talents to your team.
-- Creating good plans for new person onboarding and small team offsites
+- **Smooth Onboarding and Team Bonding:** Facilitate seamless integration for newcomers and plan team-building activities.
-- Raising team performance concerns with the relevant member of the exec team if you need help
+- **Address Performance Issues:** Communicate any team performance concerns with the executive team for guidance.

-***That's it.***
+**And that’s essentially it.**

-A manager at GitStart is not responsible for:
+Areas outside a GitStart manager’s purview include:

-- Deciding compensation - we are developing a compensation calculator
+- **Compensation Decisions:** We’re developing a transparent compensation formula.
-- Setting tasks for direct reports
+- **Task Assignment:** Direct reports manage their own tasks.
-- Providing a career progression plan for the team
+- **Career Progression Planning:** Instead of managers, we utilize other mechanisms for career growth.
-- Figuring out team structure - today that is all handled by the cross team
+- **Team Structure Decisions:** Handled by the cross-team to maintain a cohesive strategy.
-- Dealing with HR issues - you should escalate these to the Ops lead
+- **HR Concerns:** Operational leaders tackle HR matters.
-- Anything legal-related, e.g. someone wants to quit or thinks they did something illegal - route this to the cross team
+- **Legal Matters:** Any legal issues or employment decisions are directed to the cross-team.

-- Deciding to hire or fire people - cross team does this
+Our philosophy is about minimizing traditional managerial tasks to focus on leadership and direct support, ensuring our teams are guided by principles of autonomy and empowerment.